truar/developer-blog/content/articles/build-deploy-vue-app-in-firebase-with-cloudrun-backend.md

 Now, you can access your application on Firebase using the `Hosting URL` firebase gave you after the execution of the deployment command.
 The webpage displayed should be the same as the local test we did earlier: ![Firebase and Cloud Run integration success](/articles/build-deploy-vue-app-in-firebase-with-cloudrun-backend/vue-spring-local-success.png)

 > You might first see `Loading...` couple of seconds before seeing `Hello World.
 I am automatically deployed`.
 Don't worry, it only means your Cloud Run service is booting.
-Once Cloud Run is up, the communcation with the server is very fast and you won't even see `Loading...` anymore.
+Once Cloud Run is up, the communication with the server is very fast and you won't even see `Loading...` anymore.

 # Summary